devlato/tc39-proposal-key-exclusion-syntax-in-object-spread/README.md

 1. We merge objects `objA` and `objB` into a new object
 2. We assign a value `'test'` to a key `keyToAdd` to that new object
 3. We assign the result to a const `result`.

+As a consequence of that, we can assert that in a particular object spread, a plus operator can be applied to each key only once.